tenzir/tenzir/web/docs/why-tenzir.md

 :::note Recommendation
 Tenzir can efficiently represent embeddings via Apache Arrow, but lacks specific processing capabilities.
-Use Tenzir to transport your vectors to more purpose-built engines, that also build on Arrow data frames, such as Lance.
+Use Tenzir to transport your vectors to more purpose-built engines that also build on Arrow data frames.
 :::